marcosacj/magos/README.md

 $ ./run/[EXECUTABLE]
 ```

-Note: `driver_canvas` sets relative output folder from where `canvas` (inside `run/`) is runned.
-So, if you want result images be stored inside `data/`, you should run `canvas` from root directory
-of the project.

-Note: you should `mkdir data` before run `canvas`, otherwise the images will not be generated.

 ## Doxygen

 A configuration file is set in the root directory, `doxygen.cfg`.
 If you want to generate yours, you can type: